 Electricity and Plug Standards

-Electrical sockets in Scotland usually supply electricity at between 220 and 240 volts AC.
-If you're plugging in an appliance that was built for 220-240 volt electrical input, or an appliance that is compatible with multiple voltages, then an adapter is all you need.
-If your appliance isn’t compatible with 220-240 volt electrical output, a voltage converter will be necessary.
+Electrical sockets in the United Kingdom usually supply electricity at 240 volts AC / 50 Hz frequency.
+If you're plugging in an appliance that was built for this electrical input, or an appliance that is compatible with multiple voltages, then an adapter is all you need.
+If your appliance isn’t compatible with 240 volts, a voltage converter will be necessary.